-Where there are concerns about the safety of a child, young person or a vulnerable adult, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
-Whilst UKGDPR places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child, young person or vulnerable adult being placed at risk of harm.
+Where there are concerns about the safety of a child, young person or an adult at risk of harm, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
+Whilst UKGDPR places duties on organisations and individuals to process personal information fairly and lawfully, it is not a barrier to sharing information where the failure to do so would result in a child, young person or an adult at risk being placed at risk of harm.

 Staff should use their judgement when making decisions on what information to share and when.
-A flowchart on when and how to share information is available in Appendix 3.
-If any member of staff is in doubt, they should contact one of the Designated Safeguarding Staff.
+A flowchart on when and how to share information is available in Appendix 2.
+If any member of staff is in doubt, they should contact one of the Designated Safeguarding Leads or Officers.